lmjohns3/theanets/docs/creating.rst

 to recreate the original input as the output of the network.

 To evaluate the loss for an autoencoder, only the input data is required.
-The model computes the loss using the mean squared error between the network's output and the input:
+The default autoencoder model computes the loss using the mean squared error between the network's output and the input:

 .. math::
    \mathcal{L}(X, \theta) = \frac{1}{m} \sum_{i=1}^m \left\| F_\theta(x_i) - x_i \right\|_2^2 + R(X, \theta)